23 Organic Fertilizer Types and How To Use Them

 NPK Ratio: 1-0.2-2

-This is a kelp based fertilizer created by cold processing.
-Kelp contains small amounts of the main three fertilizer components but it’s quite high in trace elements.
-It is also a good source of growth hormones that can help plants reach their full potential.
+This is a liquid seaweed fertilizer created by cold processing.
+Kelp contains small amounts of the main three fertilizer components, but it’s quite high in trace elements.
+It is also a good source of growth hormones that can help plants reach their full potential by supporting root development.
 This liquid fertilizer is typically mixed with water and used as a foliar spray or poured into the soil around plants.

 Recommendation: Maxicrop Liquid Seaweed, 32oz